petershin/liferay-learn/docs/commerce/latest/en/order-management/developer-guide/order-api-basics.md

    :lines: 9-18
 ```

-The `Order` objects of your Liferay instance are listed in JSON.
+The instance's `Order` objects are listed in JSON.

-This API also accepts parameters to filter, paginate, search, and sort the orders.
+### Filtering, Paginating, Searching, and Sorting Orders

+Orders returned by this API can be filtered, paginated, searched, and sorted.
 See the [`getOrdersPage`](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/modules/apps/commerce/headless/headless-commerce/headless-commerce-admin-order-client/src/main/java/com/liferay/headless/commerce/admin/order/client/resource/v1_0/OrderResource.java#L43-L46) method for more information.
-You can use the following `Order` fields in your queries to filter, search, and sort the results.
+Use the following `Order` fields to filter, search, and sort the results.

 * accountId
 * channelId